 Lunch (choose one daily)

-- 1/2 cup hummus, 6 olives, 1/2 cup fresh veggies stuffed into 1 wholewheat pita, * 1 piece fresh fruit
+- 1/2 cup hummus, 6 olives, 1/2 cup fresh veggies stuffed into 1 whole wheat pita, 1 piece of fresh fruit

-- Starbucks Chicken & Hummus Bistro Box, 1 piece fruit
+- Starbucks Chicken & Hummus Bistro Box, 1 piece of fruit

 - 8 olives and 1/2 cup sliced veggies

-- 4 oz. shrimp, 3 Tbs. cocktail sauce 1 1/2 cups reduced-sodium vegetable soup, 1/2 cup added vegetables 4-6 whole-grain crackers
+- 4 oz. shrimp, 3 Tbsp. cocktail sauce, 1 1/2 cups reduced-sodium vegetable soup, 1/2 cup added vegetables, 4 to 6 whole-grain crackers

 Dinner (choose one daily)

-- 4 oz. chicken breast, cooked, 1/2 cup crushed tomatoes, 1 Tbs. olives, capers and seasoning to taste
+- 4 oz. chicken breast (cooked), 1/2 cup crushed tomatoes, 1 Tbsp. olives, capers and seasoning to taste

 - 1/ 2 cup cooked whole-grain pasta

 - 1 cup green beans, 1 tsp. olive oil